 Since the design methodology ignores local deflection I choose to ignore it.
 In my opinion, estimates of local deflection are inherently misleading for this reason: in the case of overall deflection, I choose profiles that go across the foundation from side to side and from front to back.
 I take 3 elevation measurements along the profile: one at each end and one in the middle area.
 I say “area” because the middle measurement I use is the one that gives me the highest deflection ratio.
 That way the calculation should be conservative.
 Notice also that the measurements at each end of the profile are necessarily on the finish floor above a perimeter grade beam.
 Since a slab-on-ground foundation is also always screeded to the form boards, the end measurements should be pretty reliable.

-If you want to reliably estimate local defection, I would argue that you need to take end measurements above two stiffening beams and the 3rd measurement halfway between the two beams.
-The problem is that there is no way to know where the stiffening beams are.
+If you want to reliably estimate local defection, I would argue that you need to take measurements above two stiffening beams and the 3rd measurement halfway between the two beams.
+The problem is that there is no way to know where the stiffening beams are without as-built drawings..

 Tilt is where the foundation rotates but does not change shape.
 Generally, tilt increases the slope of the finish flooring.
 Tilt can be reliably estimated.
 Tilt does cause distress or damage to the house.
-It does increase floor slope and high elevation differences.
+It can increase floor slopes and create higher elevation differences.

 Consider a slab foundation 60-feet long.
 Sixty feet is 720-inches.
 One percent is 7.2 inches.
 The difference in elevation over 60-feet is 7.2 inches.
 This elevation difference would normally be considered acceptable because it does not exceed 1%.